Signs Of A Panic Attack: What To Watch For And When To Seek Help

 Medication

 There are multiple medications used for short-term or long-term anxiety relief.
+For example, beta-blockers can minimize the fight-or-flight response to frightening situations, which may reduce symptoms of panic for some people.
 To discuss medication options, consult your primary care provider or a psychiatrist for further information on what might work for your situation.

 Counseling

 One study on online cognitive-behavioral therapy (CBT) for panic disorder found that internet-based interventions could effectively treat symptoms, with results similar to in-person studies.
-In addition, the researchers concluded that online therapy was more cost-effective than face-to-face treatment for many clients.
+In addition, research suggests that online therapy was more cost-effective than face-to-face treatment for many clients.
 If you’re interested in receiving mental healthcare online, you can get started anytime, often receiving a match with a therapist within 48 hours of signing up.

 Takeaway